Cameron85Smith/CS-Fundamentals/README.md

 ## 12. StringBuilder
 [Introduction](https://github.com/Cameron85Smith/CS-Fundamentals/tree/main/StringBuilder)

-The string class is immutable, which means that once you create a string object you cannot change its content.
-If you're going to do a lot of string manipulation, you can use a StringBuilder.
+The string class is immutable.
+This means that once you create a string object you cannot change its content.
+StringBuilder is used if you plan on doing a lot of string manipulation.

 StringBuilders is a class that is defined in the System.Text namespace, and it represents a mutable string.
 It provides methods for manipulating a string, like Append(), Insert(), etc.